Racroxx/CoDWaWZMAutotimer/README.md

 select Edit Layout -> click the plus sign -> Control -> Scriptable Auto Splitter

-double click Scriptable Auto Splitter tab. select the asl file. (use the der riese/snn asl file for a more accurate timing method that starts the timer when round 1 is loaded into memory)

 # TODO

 add auto splitting functionalities (automatically split on when round changes to what round you have in your own split file)